 IPA and J-PAL deliberately avoid having offices in the same countries as each other.

 By a weird quirk of fate, the leaders of J-PAL and IPA are actually sisters.
 J-PAL was co-founded by Esther Duflo (MIT professor, and co-author of the prize-winning book Poor Economics), and IPA’s CEO is Annie Duflo.
 IPA was founded in 2002 by Professor Dean Karlan at Yale University: Dean did his PhD with Abhijit Banerjee, the other co-founder of J-PAL.

 Are RCTs really better than other forms of evaluation?

-Yes, a lot.
+Yes, a lot (in the right circumstances).
 Explained here, about Goldman Sachs, and here about evaluations in general.